bluz71/bluz71.github.io/_posts/2017-06-04-a-few-vim-tmux-mappings.md

 post is **not** be about convincing anyone to change *their* mappings, rather the intention is to simply provide yet another resouce of possibilities.

-Note, both *Vim* and *tmux* mappings will be intermingled in this post since I use both as a unified whole.
+Note, both *Vim* and *tmux* mappings will somewhat be intermingled in this post since I use both as a unified whole.

 I will let others explain the benefits of *tmux* and *Vim* together:
 [vim + tmux: A Perfect Match](https://teamgaslight.com/blog/vim-plus-tmux-a-perfect-match),